lexjox777/Devops.project/Project13.md

 # Introducing Ansible Dynamic Assignments (Include) and Community Roles into my Structure
+  ## (Using Ansible configuration management tool to prepare UAT environment for Tooling web solution)

 ### Step 1
   I created a new folder in my _ansible-config-mgt_ and named it **dynamic-assignments** .Then i created **env-vars.yml** file within the folder.